SasinduDilshara/natural_programming_testing/natural-programming/developer.md

-User wants a simple guest management service.
+The user wants to implement a simple hello world program as resource endpoints with services.